12 Secrets Your Dog’s Tail is Trying to Tell You

 You probably see this wag when you come home from work every night.
 Your pup welcomes you with a tail wagging in a big circle.
 You’ll also see him shaking his entire body in a loose way, accompanied by a submissive grin or a soft open mouth.
 “The more swaying and wiggly motion closer to the head of the dog, the friendlier the dog is,” notes Russ Hartstein, CEO of Fun Paw Care, certified dog behaviorist and trainer in Los Angeles.

 When you see a fast, vigorous, almost shaking tail on a dog, take it as a cue of tension and/or hostility.
 The dog could spring into action at any moment.
 “This is a highly aroused dog and should generally be avoided until it settles down,” cautions Hartstein.
-To find out if you’re the source of that hostility, check out these tell-tail signs your dog is mad at you.
+To find out if you’re the source of that hostility, check out these things your dog wishes you knew.

 You can almost see it in its face: The pup seems to be contemplating his next move.
 A slow wagging tail may indicate that a dog is unfriendly, so proceed with caution.
 “Make sure to take the entire environment and personality of the dog into consideration.
 If it was an unknown dog, do not interact,” recommends Hartstein.

 Talk about swagger.
 This high, stiff tail with a fast wagging tip generally means the pup is alert and aroused.
 He is confident and enthusiastic and strutting his stuff.
+Didn’t realize your dog had such a wide range of emotions?
+This is just one of the many unbelievable facts you never knew about your pooch.
 But when the tail is high and stiff and other dogs are near, it could be display of dominance, Hartstein says.
 And, if the high stiff tail is in combination with any teeth, open mouth, raised hackles, and a wrinkled nose, it’s a cue to back off.
 “It is safe and respectful to any animal to provide space to make them comfortable and confident,” says Hartstein.

 There’s a few things to take into consideration with this scenario: some tails naturally curl or bend toward the head, so the dog could be relaxed.
 But if the tail is being held (or pulled) in the direction of the dog’s head, then it could indicate the dogs is overstimulated, on high alert, or highly excited.
+Since your dog can’t specifically tell you which emotion they are feeling—just like these 50 secrets your pet won’t tell you—it’s important to seek other signs of their attitude.
 It could run the spectrum ranging from alarm to exaggerated joy, which is why watching the rest of the body language the dog is giving off is important to understand how the dog is feeling, says Askeland.

 The tail isn’t just a cute appendage.
 It is an extension of its backbone with vertebrae and a sensitive part of a dog’s anatomy that is prone to injury.
 “A limp tail, one that cannot wag, is a problem and can mean a dog has an injury directly to the tail or to other connected areas.
 A tail can be sprained, broken, dislocated, or have nerve damage that causes it to go limp,” says Askeland.
 Seek immediate veterinary care as damage to the tail can cause a variety of issues including incontinence, balance issues, and the inability to use the tail to communicate.
-Here are 10 more silent signs your dog isn’t feeling so great.
+In addition to a limp tail, make sure to watch for these 10 other silent signs your dog isn’t feeling so great.

 What about those breeds with stubby or curly tails?
 They still mimic the same signals as those with straight or long tails, but may not be able to exaggerate this expression the same.
 “A key component to reading tails that are stubby or curly is to look at the base of the tail.
 Since the tail is attached to the spine, any movement of the tail starts at the base, so if you look at the base of the tail, you can see when a stubby tail is raised straight up, in the air, or tucked down over the butt, etc,” says Askeland.
-Read on for the 50 secrets veterinarians won’t tell you.
+Never knew that your dog’s tail could reveal so much about their emotions?
+That’s only one of 50 secrets veterinarians won’t tell you.